altom1993/ShieldedMolecule-2B/README.md

 ## Usage

 Place the `pack` folder and `ShieldedMolecule-2B.py` in the same directory.
-Run `ShieldedMolecule-2B.py` to calculate the angular momentum of the ground state of the two-body bound state for microwave-shielded molecules in a potential well.
+Run `ShieldedMolecule-2B.py` to calculate the angular momentum of the ground state of the two microwave-shielded molecules in a harmonic trap.

 ## Program Overview